Practicum & Capstone Project

 While the exact details of the practicum will vary depending on the services offered at the practicum site, each practicum experience is designed to allow you to:

 Practicum sites include community mental health agencies, group practices, schools and educational service districts, nonprofits and health care organizations.
-Students share their interests and training goals with the practicum coordinator during the placement process, and every effort is made to match them with their preferred site.
+You'll share your interests and training goals with the practicum coordinator during the placement process, and we make every effort to match you with your preferred site.
 You’ll generally be placed at one of your top five choices.

-Students work at a single practicum site for the duration of the program.
+You'll work at a single practicum site for the duration of the program.
 Most practicum placements start in September and are 12 months long, although some last only nine to 10 months.
 For 12-month placements, you’re expected to serve 16 hours a week (two days).
 For nine- or 10-month placements, you’re expected to serve 20 to 22 hours a week in practicum.
-Students arrange their specific weekly schedule with the practicum site.
-Part-time students do their practicum in their second year.
+You'll arrange your specific weekly schedule with the practicum site.

 Capstone Project